john-science/john-science.github.io/x/dice_goblin.md

 * **Path of the Berserker** - +2 to Death Saving throws (stacks with Confidence of Zealotry)
     * Can cast Heroism for free (no spell slot), (minimum +1 health), once per Long Rest
 * **Path of the Sorcerer** - +2 to Concentration Saving throws (stacks with Confidence of Zealotry)
-    * Can cast any level 1 spell you have prepared for free (no spell slot), but you have a 50% chance to incur Wild Magic, once per Long Rest
+    * Can cast any level 1 spell they have prepared for free (no spell slot), but they have a 50% chance to incur Wild Magic, once per Long Rest

 #### The Mortal Life of Dherm'Gorphyek

 > What follows is a historical account of the mortal life of Dherm'Gorphyek, pieced together from historical sources outside the religion.

 Eons ago, Dherm'Gorphyek was born the first, and only, child of two powerful Goblin Wild Magic sorcerers.
 It is said he was conceived of their Wild Magic.
-From a very young age it was clear he would be a powerful wizard.
+Even as a child it was clear he would be a powerful wizard.
 Even as an child, he was already extremely advanced in the Illusion and Transmutation schools of magic.

 It is believed by historians that he set his goals on deification from a very young age.
 By his early adolescence he made his skin appear to be made of Mithril to put everyone who same him in awe.
 It worked.
 He also took advantage of a local gambling epidemic to gain followers.
 He would find the people who gambled the most and would transmute small items they held into gold.
 Soon, all gamblers in the area praised him and brought him gifts.
 It is believed his father died before he was born and his mother died of Wild Magic before he was fully grown.